ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The required fields for a MultiversX or Stellar signature are the signature itself and potentially the request identifier to identify uniquely the response.
 Additionally, a description can be provided to specify the device name for example.

-This listed information for sending a MultiversX and Stellar signature can be included in `crypto-signature` UR type.
+This listed information for sending a MultiversX and Stellar signature can be included in `sign-response` UR type.

 ### Use case